AAshGray/lilguy-website/README.md

 ```
 tar -xvf lilguy-0.1.3-linux-x86_64.tar.zst
 ```
-1. In the new terminal window, enter `lilguy new _project-name_` and press enter.
-The words project-name should be replaced with the name of your project.
+1. In the new terminal window, enter `lilguy new project-name` and press enter.
+Replace project-name should be replaced with the name of the project.
-2. FINISH INSTRUCTIONS
+2. Make the top level of the project folder the active directory using `cd project-name`.
+3. The `lilguy serve --open` command will start the LilGuy server process `lilguy serve` and also `--open` a browser window to the LilGuy default web page.
+4. The terminal window will continue showing output for the LilGuy server process.
+To shutdown the LilGuy server, press `Ctrl+C` in the terminal.
+The LilGuy server will also close when the computer is restarted or shut down.
+5. The app.lua file or the HTML templates in the project-name/templates directory can be updated to make changes to the server.
+Unless the `lilguy serve` is flagged with `--no-reload`, these will update on the server in real time, allowing changes to be viewed immediately.

 ## Deployment
 It is recommended when deploying LilGuy to production or on a publicly accessible server to use `lilguy serve --no-reload`.
 This will result in performance improvements as the app will not try to reload the file changes every time an update is made to the SQLite database.